dhamidi/smolcode/smolcode.md

 NEVER create a formal plan when just explaining your next steps.

+When working through a formal plan using the manage_plan tool, you work step by step through the plan.

+After completing the step, you mark the step as done to track your progress.

+If the plan includes "designing" or otherwise production information, that information must be present in the plan itself.

+If the amount of information is large, you write it to a separate documentation markdown file and reference the file in the plan.

+Be specific in the plan.
+Generic plans hold no value.

 ## Memory

 When a user mentions specific files, you first check your memory to get up to speed with the files.